 The Capability Approach of Development

-Amartya Sen’s capabilities approach revolves around people as human being; it sees development as expansion of people’s capabilities – it is an enabling (empowering) preposition.
+Amartya Sen’s capabilities approach revolves around people as human being with emotional and psychological demands; it sees development as expansion of people’s capabilities – it is an enabling (empowering) preposition.
 It aims to enhance people’s well-being by expanding their capabilities which is connected to freedom of choices.
-It explicitly recognizes presence of diversities and the multidimensional nature of human well-being.
+It explicitly recognizes the presence of diversities and the multidimensional nature of human well-being.
 The emphasis is not only on how people actually function but also on their having the capabilities, which are practical choices, “to achieve outcomes that they value and have reason to value”.
 As opposed to accumulating commodities it construes capabilities in terms of the substantive freedoms people have.
 It provides a relatively universal grammar for understanding the elements of human well-being.
 The capability approach offers a systematic way of thinking and analyzing issues in the light of people’s capabilities.

 In the capabilities paradigm, poverty is understood as deprivation of basic capabilities.
 People may get deprived of such capabilities in several ways; for example, ignorance, oppressive state policies, lack of financial resources, ill health, lack of proper education, sudden accidents and so on.
 The scope of this approach is quite vast; all factors that can potentially affect people’s capabilities are relevant for consideration.
 Included in the domain of capability theory are all possible factors – social and political processes, gender, inequality, discrimination of all types, social exclusion, disability, environmental conditions, personal and psychological factors – that can possibly influence human capabilities, which is the prime measure of human well-being.
 In this sense, it is a complete human development model.
 The capability approach focuses on two things, freedoms to achieve and the capabilities to function.

 Although Amartya Sen is commonly associated with welfare economics, but in recent years his theory has been increasingly used for analysis of social policies in economically advanced nations, for example France.